Chris Henry (museum curator): Career

 Moving to Scotland he was Director, Museum of Scottish Lighthouses, Fraserburgh before becoming Head of Collections, Dundee Industrial Heritage, covering RRS Discovery and Verdant Works.
 He was appointed Director of Heritage, Surgeons Hall Museum.
 Royal College of Surgeons of Edinburgh in 2010.

 Here he organised financing and delivery of the £4.5 million Lister Project which transformed the Museum layout and displays.

 This project was nominated for six different architectural and heritage awards and was Highly Commended in the RICS Awards for 2016.
+He retired from this post in 2023.

 Exhibitions

 Henry has curated and delivered over thirty exhibitions in his career, from smaller temporary exhibitions to the completion of the upgrading of the Surgeons’ Hall Museums complex.